 Twangs of pain shot through his body.
 The water seemed to press against him just as much as the debris.
 He needed oxygen.
 Complicating matters, additional pieces of rock and twisted fragments of metal continued to fill the water around him.
 If another large segment came down on top of the first, he would be crushed.
 There would be no wiggling free; the stone was too wide for that.
 Had he been facing up, the strength of his artificial arm would've been sufficient.
 But with his entire torso trapped, there was no leverage to maneuver.
 He was down to his last option.

 In an instant, the weight was gone.
 Arus barely had time to comprehend what was happening when he felt two strong arms wrap around his middle.
 With just a few powerful kicks, his rescuer returned them to the surface where Sergeant Garren and Lieutenant Breila pulled them from the frigid water.
 Arus gasped and choked on all fours as Garren kneeled beside him.

 Arus inhaled as much as his lungs could hold.
 "I think so," he panted.

-Nasael climbed out of the pool beside him, shaking the excess water from his hairless head.
-The temperature had never seemed to phase him for some reason, though there was much about the corporal that seemed odd.
+Nasael rose beside him, shaking the excess water from his hairless head.
+The temperature seemed not to phase him for some reason, though there was much about the corporal that seemed odd.
 He wore no shirt, as was often the case.
 Even when trudging through the snowy terrain of Vaank, he often needed to be reminded to put on a shirt and coat before leaving the base.
 Most often, he wore only loose gray breeches and boots.
 Arus assumed that Clu were simply not used to such harsh conditions.